Searching for millicharged particles with 1 kg of Skipper-CCDs using the NuMI beam at Fermilab: Search for Millicharged particles with the NuMI beam

 \subsection{Background estimation}

-For the OIT we estimate the experimental background based on the performance observed for SENSEI in Table~\ref{tab:EventCount}.
-As mentioned above, the search for mCPs could be performed by looking for single hits or tracks in the 32-layer ($N=32$) silicon tracker.
-Random coincidences of non-correlated hits will produce fake tracks, the rate of fake tracks depends on the geometry of the detector and the time resolution.
-For the OIT, we assume that the detector is fully read out in 1 day (readout time 24 hrs).
-Any pair of hits aligned with the beam during each 1-day exposure will constitute a background track for the mCP search.
+As mentioned above, the search for mCPs could be performed by looking for single-scattering events or multiple-scatterings in the silicon tracker.
+Random coincidences of non-correlated events would produce fake tracks, whose rate depends on the geometry of the detector and its time resolution.
+For OIT, we estimate the experimental background based on the performance observed for SENSEI in Table~\ref{tab:EventCount}, assuming that the detector is fully read out in 1 day (readout time 24 hrs).
+Any pair of events aligned with the beam during each 1-day exposure will constitute a background track for the mCP search.